microsoft/vscode-docs/docs/java/java-testing.md

 ### Test Explorer

-The Test Explorer shows all the test cases in your workspace.
+The Test Explorer is a tree view to show all the test cases in your workspace.
+You can click the beaker-like button on the left-side activity bar of Visual Studio Code to open it.
 You can also run/debug your test cases and view their test results from there.

 ![Test Explorer](images/java-testing/test_explorer.png)